-Informed by the Jesuit mission of “the service of faith and the promotion of justice,” campus ministry provides integrated learning opportunities that help you witness the challenges faced by others, reflect on those experiences, and challenge how you will think and act differently.
+Informed by the Jesuit mission of “the service of faith and the promotion of justice,” Saint Louis University's Campus Ministry provides integrated learning opportunities that help you witness the challenges faced by others, reflect on those experiences, and challenge how you will think and act differently.

 Through accompaniment and solidarity, we amplify the voices that are not heard and become men and women for and with others.